XinleiSherry/JobApplicationTracker2.0/README.md

 ## Features
 1. Users: users can create their own profile, including user name, contact information, and password.
 Users can view and edit their profiles as well.
 The user account created can also be deleted if not needed.
-2. Application List View: users can search a specific application record by entering the company name in the search box at the top of the page.
+2. Application Record View: users can search a specific application record by entering the company name in the search box at the top of the page.
 Also, users can jump to the previous or next page by using buttons at the bottom of the page.
 3. Application List: here user can create a new application record with information including company name, position, status, date, and so on.
 There will be a button named “edit” to revise all the above information as well as delete that specific record.
 As for status, users have four options, which are “Applied”, “OA”, “VO”, and “Results”.

 ## Tech Requirements